confluentinc/mongodb-cflt-gcp-genai-quickstart/README.md

 # GenAI Chatbot Quickstart

-Welcome to the Small Business Loan Agent Chatbot Quick Start!
-This repository provides a comprehensive guide to quickly deploy a fully functional chatbot for small business loan assistance.
-The solution leverages **MongoDB**, **Confluent Cloud**, **AWS**, **Anthropic** and **Flink** to deliver a scalable, intelligent, and real-time conversational experience.
+Welcome to the Medical Knowledge Database Quick Start!
+This repository offers a step-by-step guide to rapidly deploying a fully functional chatbot that helps identify medications, their side effects, dosages, and essential information to determine the best treatment for an illness.

+The solution leverages **MongoDB**, **Confluent Cloud**, **GCP**, **Gemini** and **Flink** to deliver a scalable, intelligent, and real-time conversational experience.

-This quick start is designed to help businesses streamline their loan application process by providing a chatbot that understands and answers customer queries, retrieves relevant loan documents, and provides actionable insights.
-The system also includes structured document indexing into MongoDB's vector database, enabling efficient retrieval-augmented generation (RAG) to enhance the chatbot's response accuracy.
+This quick start is designed to help medical professionals efficiently access and manage medication data through an intelligent chatbot.
+The system can answer medical queries, retrieve relevant drug information, and provide actionable insights.
+It also includes structured indexing of medical records into MongoDB's vector database, enabling Retrieval-Augmented Generation (RAG) to enhance the chatbot's accuracy and reliability.

 ## Key Features

 * **Real-Time Data Processing**: Powered by Confluent Cloud and Flink, ensuring low-latency communication and event-driven architecture.
-* **Intelligent Conversations**: Integrated with Anthropic's AI models for natural and accurate conversational responses.
+* **Intelligent Conversations**: Integrated with Gemini's AI models for natural and accurate conversational responses.
 * **Efficient Document Retrieval**: Leverages MongoDB Atlas with vector search capabilities for quick and accurate document indexing and retrieval.
-* **Scalable and Cloud-Native**: Built with AWS Lambda for a flexible and serverless REST API.
+* **Scalable and Cloud-Native**: Built with Google Cloud Functions to provide a flexible and serverless REST API.
 * **Seamless Deployment**: Follow step-by-step instructions to deploy the entire solution with minimal effort.

 ## Use Case

-This chatbot is tailored for small business loan agents to:
+This chatbot is designed for medical professionals to:

-* Provide instant responses to loan-related queries.
+* Provide instant responses to queries about prescription drugs, including dosages, side effects, and contraindications.
-* Retrieve structured documents and relevant loan information in real-time.
+* Retrieve structured drug information based on symptoms, illness names, or treatment categories.
-* Automate repetitive tasks, enabling agents to focus on high-value interactions.
+* Automate access to a comprehensive medication database, enabling faster and more informed decision-making.

-Whether you're exploring new ways to enhance customer engagement or testing generative AI use cases in financial services, this quick start provides the perfect foundation.
+Whether you're looking to streamline drug research, enhance clinical decision support, or explore AI-powered medical information retrieval, this quick start provides a strong foundation.

+👉 This quick start sets up a functional AI-driven prescription drug database but operates on a limited set of sample data.
+The information provided should not be treated as medical fact or used for real-world diagnosis or treatment decisions.
+Always consult trusted medical sources or healthcare professionals for accurate and up-to-date drug information.

-👉 Please note that this quick start builds a working AI infrastructure for you, but it's fueled by a small quantity of fake data, so the results won't be at the level that you're accustomed to with AI chatbots like Chat-GPT.
-Read the Next Steps section at the end of this document to find out how you can tweak the architecture and improve or alter the AI results.
+Refer to the **Next Steps** section at the end of this document to learn how you can refine the architecture and improve AI performance.

 ## Table of Contents